lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 `Tensor(1).lazydata.contiguous_child` is a tuple of weakref to some lazybuffer and its own ShapeTracker ??

 beautiful lazy graph and linearized graph in DEBUG=4

+trying the AMD device takes a lot of lines, importing from `renderer/cstyle.py`. can be solved by switching lines in import

+can create a Tensor on a device that does not actually work and will only cause an error when realized (not when realized even, but tolist does not work. where do they fail, how much work is wasted on it?

+if `CUDA`, `ptx_matcher:PatternMatcher` might replace the other pattern matcher that was laboriously created when importing tensor?